-“The Vancouver Hotel Destination Association and Tourism Vancouver have been incredible in supporting our efforts to attract speakers as well as offering event support like business development and marketing for the Summit,” says Enns.
+“The Vancouver Hotel Destination Association and [Destination] Vancouver have been incredible in supporting our efforts to attract speakers as well as offering event support like business development and marketing for the summit,” says Enns.
 “We also work with Creative BC, Global Affairs Canada and the Vancouver Economic Commission to bring great programming to the event.”

 “Vancouver is a magical city for people to visit; with the mountains, the ocean, Stanley Park, great restaurants and funky neighborhoods, it has a lot to offer event attendees,” she says.
 “There’s always something great to do outdoors: paddle boarding, kayaking, mountain biking, hiking, day trips to Squamish and Whistler for skiing.
 People who have never been here fall in love with Vancouver the minute that they arrive.”

-Recently ranked the No. 1 small tech-talent market in North America by CBRE, Waterloo Region is perfectly placed to capitalize on the booming gaming and esports sector, thanks to its proximity to Toronto and status as a hub for innovation.
-Nearly one quarter of Canada’s fastest-growing tech companies are located in Waterloo, including Google’s largest R&D office in the country, making the region ideal for planners seeking to build memorable programs within tech conferences.
+Recently ranked the No. 1 small tech-talent market in North America by CBRE, the Waterloo Region is perfectly placed to capitalize on the booming gaming and esports sector, thanks to its proximity to Toronto and status as a hub for innovation.
+Many of Canada’s fastest-growing tech companies are located in Waterloo, and the city is home to Google’s largest R&D office in the country, making the region ideal for planners seeking to build memorable programs within tech conferences.

-Home to one of Canada’s top tech universities and its largest engineering school, the region also boasts the world’s largest collection of math and computer science talent; more than 30,000 technology professionals work here.
-Waterloo tech companies including Faire, ApplyBoard, Arctic Wolf and Auvik Networks raised close to $1.4 billion in new investment in just 40 days.
+Home to Canada’s “Most Innovative University” and its largest engineering school, the region also boasts the world’s largest concentration of math and computer science talent; more than 21,500 technology professionals work here.
+Waterloo tech companies including IBM, Oracle, Square, BlackBerry and Auvik Networks raised close to $1.4 billion in new investment in just 40 days.

 "What makes Waterloo Region unique is our strong tech ecosystem: We’re home to hundreds of start-up and scale-up companies, as well as tech giants like Google and BlackBerry."